spectrochempy/spectrochempy/docs/gettingstarted/install/install_win.rst

     © Copyright 2014-2020 - A.Travert & C.Fernandez @ LCS

-The recommended next step is to proceed to the :ref:`userguide` or the :ref:`tutorials`
+The recommended next step is to proceed to the :ref:`userguide`.